Training Courses

 Expectations

-Applicants must be active researchers committed to sharing their expertise by organising training courses on biotechnology sensu stricto (see Guidelines for important additional information).
+Applicants must be active researchers committed to sharing their expertise by organizing training courses on biotechnology sensu stricto.

-This call is for academic activities to be held during the first semester of 2025.
+This call is for academic activities during the second semester of 2025.

 Expected training course outputs may include, among others, research papers, poster presentations, policy recommendations, and technical manuals.
+Creating graphic material will be considered a mandatory requirement for the final approval of the course, which must include photos of the course development and testimonials from participants.
 These outputs will benefit the course participants and a wider audience through their dissemination on the Internet– the quality of the product allows.

-Each grantee will receive UNU-BIOLAC funds, according to the complexity of the proposed activity, to cover students’ travel tickets, lodging, living expenses, and partial and full scholarships, as well as reagents or any other materials needed to implement them.
+Each grantee will receive UNU-BIOLAC funds, according to the complexity of the proposed activity, to cover students’ travel tickets, lodging, living expenses, partial and complete scholarships, reagents, or any other materials needed to implement them.

-Important: UNU-BIOLAC will privilege funds mostly oriented towards the students’ mobilisation and housing, and exhorts organisers not to charge them course registration fees.
+Important: UNU-BIOLAC will privilege funds mainly oriented towards the students’ mobilization and housing and exhorts organizers not to charge them course registration fees.
 UNU-BIOLAC will not consider proposals with no counterpart funds.

-For 2025, UNU-BIOLAC encourages scientists to delve into (1) the use of biotechnology to solve scientific problems and 2) the generation of biotechnological solutions/products derived from basic or applied science.
+For 2025, UNU-BIOLAC encourages scientists to delve into (1) the use of biotechnology to solve scientific problems and 2) the generation of biotechnological solutions/products derived from primary or applied science.

 Impact